Ding-Group/CellUntangler/README.md

 The different subspaces are separated by `,` or `, `. *E.g.*, `r2,e10` or `r2, e10` denotes a latent space with two subspaces where the first subspace is the hyperbolic space with the RoWN and a dimension of 2 and the second subspace is the Euclidean subspace with a dimension of 10.

-In the `tutorials` directory, we provide specific examples of using CellUntangler.
+In the `CellUntangler` directory, we provide specific examples of using CellUntangler.